-Please note that our opening times change from November.
+Please note that our opening times have changed from 1 November.
+Greenway is open on weekends throughout November and December.
 Click here to plan ahead.

-The house is open daily until 31 October, from 10.30am with last entry at 4.30pm.
+The house is open on Saturday's and Sundays through November and December, from 11am - 3pm. with last entry at 2.30pm.
 Please note that the parking timeslot you have booked is for your arrival to Greenway, and not entry to the house.

 At times there may be stanchions in place in some of the rooms.
 For example, you will be able to look into, but not fully enter the rooms.